How to Stop a Dog From Chasing Cats

-You can use a pet baby gate equipped with a small pet door at the bottom that is enough for kitty to go through but not enough for your dog to pass through.
+You can use a pet baby gate equipped with a small pet door at the bottom that is large enough for kitty to go through but not enough for your dog to pass through.
 You can also provide kitty with cat trees and condos that are high enough to be out of your dog's reach.

 If your cat is stressed, you may also want to provide some calming aids such as Feliway or Comfort Zone, which are products that mimic a chemical that cats are known to emit through special glands on their faces when they are feeling calm.

 There are also several over-the-counter supplements that can help calm down nervous kitties.
 Examples are products containing l-theanine such as Anxitane or Composure.

 Give Kitty a Break From Your Boisterous Dog